 Immediately after surgery, your doctor will cover the incision with bandages.
 You'll put on tightfitting undergarments, such as an athletic supporter, and apply ice for 24 to 48 hours to reduce swelling.

 You may be sore for several days.
 If your doctor places bandages over the incision after your surgery, ask when it's OK to take them off.
 Any stitches should dissolve in seven to 10 days.

 After you return home, take it easy and try to limit activities that might cause the testicles to move around excessively.
 As the anesthetic wears off, you may have some pain and swelling.
 For most men, the pain isn't severe and gets better after a few days to a week.

 Your doctor may also give you the following instructions:

-- Wear an athletic supporter for several weeks at all times, except when showering.
+- For several weeks, wear an athletic supporter except when showering.
 After that, you'll need to continue to wear one when you exercise.

 - For the first two days after surgery, avoid anything that might get the surgery site wet, such as bathing or swimming.

 - Limit any activities that may pull on the testicles or scrotum, such as jogging, sporting activities, biking or heavy lifting, for at least six to eight weeks after surgery.